 Using Router in Dormitory - Cross Compiling MiniEAP for Asuswrt-Merlin

-Well, actually I don’t want too many people in my university know this, so I decided writing this blog in English and not to mention the name of my school clearly here.
+Well, actually I don’t want too many people in my university to know this, so I decided to write this blog in English and not to mention the name of my school clearly here.
 You can find the name in the blog, if it isn’t your school, hopefully, the part of cross compiling can help you.

 I found a docker on the Internet, and someone used it on macOS, but I haven’t tried yet, so I will use Debian sid to introduce.